-So you got your hands on the Xbox Series X, one of the latest gaming consoles and notorious for stock shortages and scalping.
-Or maybe you got the Xbox Series S, which we adjudged as a good console for the budget-conscious in our review.
+So you were finally able to get your hands on the Xbox Series X, one of the latest gaming consoles alongside the PlayStation 5 and notorious for stock shortages and scalping.
+Or maybe you got the Xbox Series S, which we determined is a good console for the budget-conscious in our review.
 Either way, that’s great news!
-Now, you’re probably looking towards the next steps.
+Now you’re probably looking towards the next steps.
 Maybe you want to record your gameplay?
 Or maybe it’s time to start that Twitch career?
 If so, you’ll want to look into Xbox Series X capture cards.

-Now, most capture cards will require a computer to use, and these capture cards will work with any modern console.
-But if you’re looking to capture the Series X’s 4K content or just trying to record video without much fuss, one of the below capture cards will work best for you!
+Most capture cards will require a computer to use, and these capture cards will work with any modern console.
+But if you’re looking to capture the Series X’s 4K content or just trying to record video without much fuss, make sure to pick the right capture card for the job!

 - Best Overall Capture Card: Elgato 4K60 Pro MK.2

 - Best External Capture Card: Elgato HD60 S